US: Union slams Boeing's 'best and final offer' – DW – 09/24/2024

 US: Union slams Boeing's 'best and final offer'September 24, 2024

-Union negotiators on Monday slammed Boeing's new offer to raise hourly wages for striking workers by 30%.

-"This proposal does not go far enough to address your concerns, and Boeing has missed the mark with this proposal," union negotiators said in a message to members.
+Union negotiators on Monday said Boeing's new offer to raise hourly wages for striking workers by 30% "did not go far enough" to address concerns, and "Boeing has missed the mark with this proposal."

 The union complained that Boeing announced its latest offer to 33,000 striking workers without first negotiating with union negotiators.